AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Description
 -----------

-The Data Window is the area in which various information about the debugged process can be displayed.
-This includes the value of selected variables, the current contents of the registeres, the local variables, ...
+The Data Window is the area in which various information about the process being debugged can be displayed.
+This includes the value of selected variables, the current contents of registers, and local variables.

 .. index:: debugger; data window

 This window is open by default when you start the debugger.
-You can also force its display through the menu :menuselection:`Debug --> Data --> Data Window`.
+You can force it to display through the menu :menuselection:`Debug --> Data --> Data Window`.

 .. index:: preferences; debugger --> preserve state on exit

-The contents of the data window is preserved by default whenever you close it.
+By default, the contents of the data window is preserved whenever you close
-Thus, if you reopen the data window either during the same debugger session, or automatically when you start a debugger on the same executable, it will display the same items again.
+it: if you reopen the data window either during the same debugger session, or automatically when you start a debugger on the same executable, it will display the same items as previously.
 This behavior is controlled by the :menuselection:`Debugger --> Preserve State on Exit` preference.

-The data window contains all the graphic boxes that can be accessed using the :menuselection:`Debug --> Data --> Display*` menu items, or the data window :menuselection:`Display Expression...` contextual menu, or the source window :menuselection:`Display` contextual menu items, or finally the `graph` command in the debugger console.
+The data window contains all the graphic boxes that can be accessed using the :menuselection:`Debug --> Data --> Display*` menu items, the data window :menuselection:`Display Expression...` contextual menu, the source window :menuselection:`Display` contextual menu items, and the `graph` command in the debugger console.

 For each of these commands, a box is displayed in the data window with the